Azornes/ocrTranslator/README.md

 # 🔥 Features

-Better ChatGPT comes with a bundle of amazing features!
-Here are some of them:

 - Desktop application with a user-friendly graphical user interface (GUI) provided by customtkinter.
 - Ability to select preferred OCR and translation services.
 - Option to run the program using either the START button or the keyboard shortcut (Alt+Win+T or bound from options).